palewire/first-django-admin/docs/_build/html/_sources/index.rst.txt

 You can also more easily recreate your project on another machine, handy when you want to copy your code to a server that publishes pages on the Internet.

-You can check if virtualenv is installed with the following.
+You can check if virtualenv is installed with the following command:

 .. code-block:: bash

     $ virtualenv --version

-If you don't have it, install it with pip.
+If you don't have virtualenv, install it with pip.

 .. code-block:: bash

+    # On Windows:
     $ pip install virtualenv
-    # If you're on a Mac or Linux and get an error saying you lack the right permissions, try it again as a superuser.
+    # On a Mac or Linux you will need to install it as a superuser with the sudo command.
+    # When you are prompted for a password, use the same one that logs you into your computer
     $ sudo pip install virtualenv

 If that doesn't work, `try following this advice <http://virtualenv.readthedocs.org/en/latest/installation.html>`_.